sdiehl/wiwinwlh/tutorial.md

 Haskell being pure has the unique property that most code is introspectable on its own, as such the "printf" style of debugging is often unnecessary when we can simply open GHCi and test the function.
-Nevertheless Haskell does come with a unsafe ``trace`` function which can be used to perform arbitrary print statements outside of the IO monad.
+Nevertheless Haskell does come with an unsafe ``trace`` function which can be used to perform arbitrary print statements outside of the IO monad.

 ~~~~ {.haskell include="src/01-basics/trace.hs"}